groupby/searchandiser-ui/README.md

 ###Step 1

-Ensure that there are `div` tags on your site with IDs that correspond to the elements will be displayed.
+Ensure that there are `div` tags on your site with IDs that correspond to the elements that will be displayed.

 ```html